 10 Day Itinerary for an Epic Road Trip in Gorgeous Southern California

-Vacationing in California?
+Planning a vacation in California?
 Here's my guide to an adjustable 10 day road trip in Southern California.
 I love road tripping.
 It’s by far my favorite way to explore a country, either in the US or Europe.
 And southern California is tailor made for road tripping.

 In California, you'll find high mountains, giant trees, deserts, valleys, stunning beaches, and vibrant cities.
 There's plenty of museums and the like for culture addicts as well.
 And what could be better than driving along the California coast on a brilliant sunny day with the wind in your hair?